10 Dog-Friendly Hikes in San Diego

 Distance: 7 miles

 Don’t be fooled – even though this trail is mostly flat, you and your pup will still get a great workout.
 In cooler months, follow the bubbling stream through the dense grove of trees to a fabulous waterfall.
 While this trail can be heavily trafficked, it’s spread out enough in parts to feel like you and your fluffy buddy have it all to yourselves!

 Distance: 8.7 miles

 Home of the wildly popular Potato Chip Rock, the Mount Woodson hike is a great place to set off on a half-day journey with your furry friend.
-You can begin your trek in either Ramona or Poway, but most people choose to start at the latter.
+You can begin your trek in either Ramona or Poway.
 Enjoy a serene view of Lake Poway before winding your way to the top of Mount Woodson, where you’ll be treated to a sweeping view of North County.